 Some people isolate their smart home network (via a VPN, guest network or second router) anyway out of privacy concerns, and this is a similar idea.

-Ring rolled out a new ‘Privacy Zones‘ feature in December 2019 (available to some devices), and backported it the Ring Doorbell 2 today (on 6th May 2020).
+Ring rolled out a new ‘Privacy Zones‘ feature in December 2019 (available to some devices), and backported it various other Ring Doorbells throughout 2020 and 2021.
+It should now be available to all Ring devices.

 Privacy Zones are designed for blacking out a particular area of a Ring camera or doorbell’s footage capture, so that no recording (or motion detection) occurs in that zone.